VasylBihari/SQL-Savvy-Circle-Tasks-Challenge-01/README.md

 # SQL Savvy Circle Practice Tasks

 This repository contains my solutions to SQL practice tasks from the SQL Savvy Circle WhatsApp channel.
-Each task includes the problem statement, SQL solution and (where applicable) test data scripts.
+Each task includes the problem statement and SQL solution.

 ## Task Source